ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 ### Installation ###

+If you are running this interface on an existing Hadoop cluster, you can probably skip steps 1-3 below unless you want to install your own copy of Hadoop for local testing.
+NOTE: If you don't have access to local file storage on each of the nodes in your Hadoop cluster, you may need to create duplicate versions of the Curator build so that each node can run a separate instance.
+This case is true for the testing version; contact @s3cur3 for specifics.

 1. Make sure that Java 1.6.x, ssh, and sshd are installed on your system.

 2. Download [Hadoop](http://hadoop.apache.org/common/releases.html).
 This interface has been tested on Hadoop 1.0.3, but should work with previous and future releases as well.

 3. Unpack the Hadoop distribution and configure it according to the [official documentation](http://hadoop.apache.org/common/docs/r1.0.3/single_node_setup.html#Prepare+to+Start+the+Hadoop+Cluster).
 The testing version is 1.0.3.
 Initially, you probably will want to set up Hadoop as a pseudo-distributed operation.

-4. Download and configure the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) (scroll down to the **Download** section).
+4. Download the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) (scroll down to the **Download** section).
 The testing version is 0.6.9.
-NOTE: Presently you will need to contact @s3cur3 for the custom Curator build.
+NOTE: Presently you will need to contact @s3cur3 for the compiled custom Curator build.
+Alternatively, you could figure out where to overwrite the files stored in `modified_files_in_curator`.

+5. Compile and/or configure your Curator installation.
 Don't forget to set your JAVA_HOME configuration!

-5. Download the [HadoopInterface package](https://github.com/ILCogCompCuratorToHadoop/CuratorHadoopInterface) files from GitHub, including the Java source code and shell scripts.
+6. Download the [CuratorHadoopInterface package](https://github.com/ILCogCompCuratorToHadoop/CuratorHadoopInterface) files from GitHub, including the Java source code and shell scripts.
+You can also get a pre-compiled package by contacting @s3cur3.

+7. Compile and/or configure your CuratorHadoopInterface installation.
+You can compile by simply typing `ant` from the `CuratorHadoopInterface` root directory.

-6. Configure the shell scripting variables in the designated section of each file with your absolute directory paths.
+8. In the `scripts` folder, edit the shell scripting variables in the designated section of each file with your directory paths.

-7. Compile/build... // TODO
+9. Compile `CuratorHadoopInterface/src/edu/illinois/cs/cogcomp/hadoopinterface/infrastructure/JobHandler.java` into a JAR file.
+You will probably want to store this JAR in a separate `JobHandler` folder on the same level as `HadoopInterface` and `curator`.

+10. Congratulations, you've installed Hadoop, Curator, and the Curator-Hadoop interface!

 ### Running a Job ###

+The Curator-Hadoop interface takes input and produces output in a Thrift-serialized file format.
+Please contact @s3cur3 or (eventually) visit the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) webpage to acquire a file reader for this format.

 1. Make sure that your input files are in Thrift-serialized format, consistent, and organized in a common directory for each job. *Consistent* means that you should be prepared to (re-)run all dependent annotators up to your requested annotation and starting with the lowest common existing annotation in a **random** sample of 25 files in the input directory.
 It is preferred that all of your documents in a given job have the same existing annotations.

-2. From your main Hadoop directory, execute `./bin/hadoop jar curator.jar`. // TODO plus batch scripting??
+2. From your `JobHandler` directory, execute `java -jar JobHandler.jar REQUESTED_ANNOTATION /absolute/path/to/input_dir` with the optional third parameter of `STARTING_ANNOTATION`.
+For example, to run the tokenizer and the part of speech parser, you would execute `java -jar JobHandler.jar POS /home/jdoe/job123`.
+The program will automatically detect existing annotations in the input files via random sampling, so if your files are inconsistent (or if you're running into dependency errors), you may want to specify the minimum starting annotation as `java -jar JobHandler.jar POS /home/jdoe/job123 TOKEN`.

 3. Locate your newly annotated files, in Thrift-serialized format (and automatically cached in the Master Curator's database), in a folder copied to your original input directory.
-The output folder will be named in the form `ANNOTATION_output`, e.g. `.../input_job123/POS_output/`.
+The output folder will be named in the form `ANNOTATION_output`, e.g. `.../job123/POS_output/`.

 ### Examining the Log Files ###